pablo-albaladejo/cohort-002-skill-building/exercises/09-human-in-the-loop-skill-building/09.05-processing-hitl-requests/problem/readme.md

 1. Gets actions from the assistant message
 2. Gets decisions from the user message
-3. Matches them up and returns action-decision pairs to process
+3. Matches them up and returns approval-decision pairs to process

 ```ts
 export const findDecisionsToProcess = (opts: {